apache/hudi/website/docs/docker_demo.md

 $ docker ps
 ```

-At this point, the docker cluster will be up and running.
+At this point, the Docker cluster will be up and running.
 The demo cluster brings up the following services

    * HDFS Services (NameNode, DataNode)
    * Spark Master and Worker